Sandyford: Sandyford Business District

-Sandyford Business District spans one of the biggest business parks in Ireland, consisting of over 1,000 companies employing approximately 26,000 people.
-It was officially opened in June 1967 on a site of 120 acres and for 50 years was known as the "Sandyford Industrial Estate"; 85 acres allocated to light industry and the rest to offices.
+Sandyford Business District is a large business park consisting of more than 700 companies employing over 20,000 people.
+It was officially opened in 1977 on a site of 120 acres and for 50 years was known as the "Sandyford Industrial Estate"; 85 acres allocated to light industry and the rest to offices.

 The area includes several separate business parks and sites, including Sandyford Business Park, Stillorgan Business Park, Central Park, and South County Business Park.

 A proposal to establish a Sandyford Business District area, to include the core Sandyford Business Park as well as the other areas, resulted in the establishment of the Sandyford Business Improvement District Company (SBID) in January 2017.
 The area has capacity for 17,500 more employees, 350,000 sq m of commercial floor space and 1,000 residential units.

 Companies in the business district include American Airlines, Barclaycard, Canon, Microsoft, Novell, and Vodafone Ireland.
-The Irish Management Institute also has its headquarters in northern Sandyford.
-The Irish Mint, a division of the Central Bank of Ireland, is located in Sandyford, west of the M50 and north of the village.

-The Beacon Hospital is located in the area.
+The Irish Management Institute, the Irish Mint, and the Beacon Hospital are also located in the Sandyford area.